-Application Deadlines: Applications will be accepted prior to the following seven deadlines: February 28, March 31, April 29, May 31, June 30, September 30 and November 30, 2022.
+Application Deadlines: See application form for deadlines.
 All deadlines are dependent on available funds.
 Please apply by the deadline which is at least six weeks prior to the event.
 The City commits to providing a response within four weeks of each of the deadline dates.
 Applications can be submitted up to one year prior to the event.

 The Saskatchewan Lotteries Community Grant program provides funding for initiatives that assist in the development of sport, culture and recreation programs.
 The City administers this grant on behalf of Saskatchewan Lotteries Trust Fund.